The main electromagnetic simulation applications in the biomedical field include:

 SAR (Specific Absorption Rate) Analysis

-Simulation of Specific Absorption Rate (SAR) distribution within human organs.
+Simulation and evaluation of Specific Absorption Rate (SAR) distribution within human tissues in accordance with safety and regulatory limits.

 Near Field Focusing